• Products

 8. Select Save changes.

-Once you’ve created your intent and finished building its conversation flow, it’ll automatically be active in your test channel.
-We recommend going to your test channel and testing your intent before activating it for your customers in a request channel.
-Find out how to activate an intent.
+Once you’ve created your intent and finished building its conversation flow, it’ll automatically be active in test mode and your Slack test channel.
+We recommend going to test mode and testing your intent before activating it for your customers.
+Read more about testing your virtual service agent, or find out how to activate an intent.

 ‘From your data’ intent templates are generated using your project’s data, and only appear if your project has at least 150 issues and your organization admin has activated Atlassian Intelligence.